How to Use MQTT in C# with MQTTnet

 Visual Studio is a comprehensive IDE for .NET developers that provides a feature-rich environment for developing, debugging, and deploying .NET applications.
 You can download and install it here, based on your computer's system and version.

-2. Install the MQTTnet package
+Step 2: Install the MQTTnet Package

 MQTTnet is delivered via NuGet package manager.
 To install it, create a Console Application and use NuGet to install the MQTTnet package.
 For detailed instructions on using NuGet in Visual Studio, refer to the official documentation.
 If you're using Visual Studio for Mac, refer to install and manage NuGet packages in Visual Studio for Mac.